lydell/eslint-config-lydell/README.md

 (which is the standard), is to easily allow `flow` to opt out from some base and `react` rules, for example.

+The config also comes with a browser env (globals), that is exactly like the standard `browser` env in ESLint but without all the weird stuff like `name` and `length`.
+(Prefix uncommon globals with `window.` or add them to your config.)

 ## Example configuration

 This includes some extra recommended plugins, that don't need a ton of